 - Remember to breathe.
 Inhale and exhale slowly and steadily.

 - When your form begins to suffer, pull the plug.
 You’re only benefiting from the plank by actually doing the plank.

-Video – How to Plank: https://youtu.be/pSHjTRCQxIw
+For more information, check out this video – How to Plank: https://youtu.be/pSHjTRCQxIw